biocore/scikit-bio-rfcs/active/003-seq-feature.md

 ```

 `query(*args, **kwargs)`
-- `*args` : a list of tuples to search for features
+- `*args` : an iterable of tuples to search for features
 - `**kwargs` : keyword arguments to query features by their attributes.
 - This allows for features to be searched by both intervals and keywords (i.e. CDS vs exon, ...)
 - Note that for a specific interval query, multiple features can be returned.